jirkapok/GasPlanner/doc/roadmap.md

 Improvements:

-* Allow to define multiple levels
+* UI tweaks
+  * Tanks
+    * Add gas index to the depths dropdown in extended mode
+  * Dive info: Add total deco, if any - sum of all stops where ceiling is not 0 m
+  * Settings
+    * Extend salinity by adding Brackish water (EN13319)
+    * Add Problem solving duration (default 2 min)
+    * Change safety stop to dropdown (Never, Propose, Always) to be able disable automatic safety stop in simple mode
     * Add option to define last stop/safety stop range
 * Events:
   * Add time to the events warning/error messages
   * Add narcotic depth exceeded warning event